albertomontesg/davis-interactive/docs/pages/user_guide/usage.md

 ## Prediction Submission

-After each iteration, it is mandatory to submit tha scribbles to evaluate and at the same time automatically generate the scribble for the next iteration.
+After each iteration, it is mandatory to submit the scribbles to evaluate and at the same time automatically generate the scribble for the next iteration.

 ```python
 pred_masks = model.predict()